 Option: 9-Pin Deutsch to DB9 Connection Cable

 The jCOM.J1939.BT gateway is a high-performance, low-latency, wireless vehicle network adapter for SAE J1939 applications.
 It allows any host device with a Bluetooth COM port to monitor SAE J1939 data traffic and communicate with the SAE J1939 vehicle network.
-An SAE J1939 cable, suited for a 9-pin Deutsch connection, is included with the gateway.
+An SAE J1939 cable, suited for a 9-pin Deutsch connection, can be purchased as indicated above.

 The gateway supports the full SAE J1939 protocol according to J1939/81 Network Management (Address Claiming) and J1939/21 Transport Protocol (TP).
 It is also supported by an extensive programming interface for Windows and Linux/Ubuntu applications, including full C/C++/C# source code for short time-to-market developments.

 The strength of the gayteway lies in the fact that the entire SAE J1939 protocol, including all timing requirements, is stored on-chip, thus taking the burden off the main system.
 The board uses a wireless Bluetooth COM port to communicate with the main system, i.e. all data transfer is handled through a standard COM port access.
 The communication protocol between the board and the main system is well documented and thus allows a porting to any computer system with a Bluetooth connection.
 Working source code libraries exist for Windows (C# under Visual Studio 2102/2013), Linux and its derivatives (C++ using Code::Blocks), and Raspberry Pi (C using the standard gcc compiler).